tt spawn

 --foreground) - Runs in a loop, checking inbox for tasks

-- Executes the AI model (claude, auggie, etc.) for each task
+- Executes the selected AI CLI (claude, auggie, etc.) for each task

 - Stops after